nikbearbrown/mba-economics/chapters/23-the-international-trade-and-capital-flows.md

 **Exercise 5 — Identify the level vs. balance distinction.** Give an LLM the trade-as-share-of-GDP and trade-balance numbers for three countries and ask which combinations of high/low level and surplus/deficit/balanced each represents.
 Then ask: which combination signals what about the country's economic structure?

-## What comes next

-Chapter 24 — The Aggregate Demand–Aggregate Supply Model brings together everything from Chapters 19 through 23 into a single framework.
-Chapter 25 — The Keynesian Perspective and Chapter 26 — The Neoclassical Perspective then explore the two main schools of thought about how the macroeconomy actually behaves and how policy should respond.

-**What would change my mind.** The savings-investment identity is mathematically true.
-The interesting policy claim is that trade policy can't fundamentally change the trade balance.
-This depends on the assumption that trade policy doesn't substantially affect domestic savings or investment — which is approximately true for tariffs but not for some other policies (consumption taxes, savings incentives, capital controls).
-If a major economy shifted its savings-investment balance through fiscal policy in a sustained way, the trade balance would change with it, and the rebalancing would happen through trade flows.

-**Still puzzling.** I do not have a clean account of why some countries (Germany) run sustained current account surpluses for decades without their currencies appreciating enough to eliminate the surplus.
-Standard adjustment mechanisms predict that surplus economies' currencies should rise until the surplus disappears.
-The persistence of "structural surpluses" suggests that the adjustment is much slower or weaker than the simple model implies, and the underlying reasons are contested.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 23: International Trade and Capital Flows (Policy Brief Project)

 **Project:** Policy Brief.
 **What you're building this chapter:** the trade-and-capital-flow analysis — how the policy interacts with the trade balance, the savings-investment identity, and capital flows.
 **Tool:** **Claude Project** "Policy Brief" — appends a section.

 ---